Grow an acorn in brief

 Watering

-Never let your pots dry out!
-Stand them in a shady, sheltered spot, out of doors and water, from the top, until the seedlings emerge.
+Don’t let your pots dry out!
+Stand them in a shady, sheltered spot, out of doors and keep moist (but not sopping wet) until the seedlings emerge.
 From then on, water from below by placing the container in a tray of water and let the compost soak it up through the drainage holes.
-Water plants in seedbeds if needed.
+Water plants in seedbeds as needed (rarely needed where I live!).

 Growing